Set 11 | 501 - 550

 (N.) (कमी, अभाव)

-Example: Vitamin deficiency can cause serious health issues.
+Sentence: Vitamin deficiency can cause serious health issues.

 Loss of self-awareness and restraint in a group